haskell/haddock/doc/markup.rst

 ---------------------------------------

 Haddock produces interface documentation that lists only the entities actually exported by the module.
+If there is no export list then all entities defined by the module are exported.

-The documentation for a module will include *all* entities exported by that module, even if they were re-exported by another module.
+The documentation for a module will include *all* entities exported by that module, even if they were re-exported from another module.
 The only exception is when Haddock can't see the declaration for the re-exported entity, perhaps because it isn't part of the batch of modules currently being processed.

-However, to Haddock the export list has even more significance than just specifying the entities to be included in the documentation.
+To Haddock the export list has even more significance than just specifying the entities to be included in the documentation.
 It also specifies the *order* that entities will be listed in the generated documentation.
 This leaves the programmer free to implement functions in